SergeiKarulin/ComradeAI/README.md

 asyncio.run(hello_world())
 asyncio.run(myceliumRouter.start_server(allowNewDialogs=True))
 ```

+##### Expected Behavior
+Sending the "Hello" Message: When you run hello_world(), it sends a message to the Groot agent.

+Starting the Mycelium Server: By running myceliumRouter.start_server(allowNewDialogs=True), you start the Mycelium server with the capability to allow new dialogs.

+###### What to Look For
+Once the script is executed, you should see the response "I am Groot!" printed in your console.
+This confirms that the message has been successfully sent and received by the Groot agent.
+The printed response indicates a successful connection to the Mycelium network and proper functioning of the message handling setup in your script.
+If you receive this response, you can be confident that your system is correctly set up and ready for more complex interactions with other AI agents.
+Remember, the Groot agent is always free of charge, making it an ideal choice for initial testing and connectivity verification.

 #### Summary
 This guide introduces the core concepts of the ComradeAI package and demonstrates how to send a message to an AI agent and process the response.
 It provides a foundational understanding for new users, guiding them through the initial steps of using ComradeAI for AI interactions.